sweetkimchi/breakout-game/doc/PLAN.md

    the damaged blocks will get additional damage over time.
 3. Paddles gain "experience" as they destroy more blocks, eventually leveling up to become stronger.
-   Stronger is defined as the paddle becoming longer (covers more area) and their weapon of choice (e.g. DoT damage or missiles） doing more damage to the blocks.
+   Stronger is defined as the paddle becoming longer (covers more area) and their weapon of choice (e.g. DoT damage or missiles) doing more damage to the blocks.
 Highest possible level is capped unless removed by the cheat key.
 Levels up are permanent even if a player loses a life or advances to the next round.